AzonInc/Doorman/README.md

 ### Wire Explanation:
 - **a** is usually the Bus line (+24V, but not recommended as power supply)
-- **b** is GND
+- **b** is usually GND
 - **P** is the +24V line in 3-wire mode or just the apartment bell button in 2-wire mode

-You have to make sure which of the **a**- and **b**-Terminals is the 24V+ Bus one because the Intercom has a rectifier bridge which handles twisted wiring but the **Doorman S3 Board doesn't have one**!

 ### Steps:
 #### 2-Wire Mode
-1. Open the wall-mounted phone in your flat
+1. Open the intercom enclosure in your flat
-2. Check which of the a and b Terminals is Ground and which is +24V Bus
-3. Connect the 24V Bus Line to the A Terminal of your Doorman
+2. Connect the 24V Bus Line to the A Terminal of your Doorman
 3. Connect the Ground Line to the B Terminal of your Doorman
 4. Connect an external Power Supply via USB-C Port or P (+5V to +24V) and B (Ground) Screw Terminals of your Doorman

 #### 3-Wire Mode with sufficient Intercom Power Supply (min.
 100mA)
-1. Open the wall-mounted phone in your flat
+1. Open the intercom enclosure in your flat
-2. Check which of the a and b Terminals is Ground and which is +24V Bus
-3. Connect the 24V Bus Line to the A Terminal of your Doorman
+2. Connect the 24V Bus Line to the A Terminal of your Doorman
 3. Connect the Ground Line to the B Terminal of your Doorman
 4. Connect the P Line to the P Terminal of your Doorman